I maintain two starts, one for wheat and one for rye. I use lower hydration for both, which makes them stiffer than other starts that use more water.

 Summary

 Remember, sourdough starter can be kept on the counter or in the fridge, but it needs to be fed regularly.
-When not in the fridge, it needs to be in a warm spot.
-If it’s kept in the refrigerator, make sure you’re feeding it at least once a week.
+It needs to be in a warm spot when not in the fridge.
+If it’s kept in the refrigerator, ensure you feed it at least once a week.

 Tell us about your starter and how you keep it in the comment section below.